 Also Read:

-A good sales playbook pulls together a wide range of materials into one convenient manual.
+A good sales playbook combines many materials into one convenient manual.
 While the bulk of a playbook contains training and reference material, there is room for other types of information as well.
 Most sales playbooks have many of the following sections:

 1. The Company

 It is always a good idea to start a playbook by providing an overview of the company’s background and values.
-By doing this, you have the opportunity to reinforce your company’s culture.
-Alongside emphasising what the company expects from all employees.
-This section is also the ideal place to include a chart of the organisational structure of the sales department.
-As well as having an employee list with up-to-date contact information.
+By doing this, you can reinforce your company’s culture while emphasizing what the company expects from all employees.
+This section is also the ideal place to include a chart of the organizational structure of the sales department as well as an employee list with up-to-date contact information.

 2. KPIs and Performance Evaluation Metrics

 “How am I doing?” is the question all salespeople want to know, so why not make it easy for them to figure it out?
-You can do this by including a section highlighting the key metrics sales managers are most likely to focus on while evaluating their performance and how team members should record and track results.
-If your company has quotas, you may also want to include that information here to guarantee everyone is on the same page when it comes to expectations.
+You can include a section highlighting the key metrics sales managers will likely focus on while evaluating their performance and how team members should record and track results.
+If your company has quotas, you may also want to include that information here to guarantee everyone is on the same page regarding expectations.

 3. Typical Customers and What They Need

-The better your team understands your ideal target customers, the more effectively they will be able to sell to them.
-A well-made playbook will contain an extensive look at all the typical buyer personas representing usual customers.
-Besides the basic customer statistics (age, job title, income/company size, brand engagement level, etc.) think about adding hints for closing the sale for customers represented by each buyer’s persona.
+The better your team understands your ideal target customers, the more effectively they can sell to them.
+A well-made playbook will look extensively at all the typical buyer personas representing usual customers.
+Besides the basic customer statistics (age, job title, income/company size, brand engagement level, etc.), think about adding hints for closing the sale for customers represented by each buyer’s persona.

 4. Products and Services

 While you don’t have to include all the details of everything you sell in your sales playbook, having products, pricing, features and benefits in one place is helpful.
-It is an excellent approach to have similar information for your competitors’ products or services.
-A set of standardised answers to common prospect questions and a clearly written value proposition are valuable additions to this part of the playbook.
+Having similar information for your competitors’ products or services is an excellent approach.
+A set of standardized answers to common prospect questions and a clearly written value proposition are valuable additions to this part of the playbook.

 5. Step-by-Step Sales Process

-A salesperson may only be actively involved in a few steps of the company’s entire sales process, but it is critical for everyone to have an understanding of the big picture to see how their role fits in with others.
-In this section of the playbook, walk through a realistic sale from the beginning to the end showing who should take responsibility at each step along the way.
-Make sure the include key goals at each stage.
+A salesperson may only be actively involved in a few steps of the company’s entire sales process, but everyone must understand the big picture to see how their role fits in with others.
+In this playbook section, walk through a realistic sale from the beginning to the end, showing who should take responsibility for each step.
+Make sure to include key goals at each stage.

 6. How to Use the CRM